-Scrum is the most popular framework for implementing Agile values and principles.
+Scrum is the most popular lightweight framework for implementing Agile values and principles.

-It’s important to keep in mind that Scrum restricts the amount of work per Sprint and is limited by the duration of the Sprint.
+- Sprint — a period of 2 to 4 weeks during which the Product Team focuses solely on the project tasks listed in that particular Sprint’s Backlog.
+Scrum restricts the amount of work per Sprint and is limited by the duration of the Sprint.
 This type of work system is called timeboxing.

 💡 Plaky Pro Tip

-If you’re interested in delving deeper into the processes and terminologies of Scrum, you’ll find this guide on Scrum Project Management very helpful:
+If you’re interested in delving deeper into the Scrum processes and terminology, you’ll find this guide on Scrum project management helpful: